-Embracing a “true hunting” ethic even if we never pick up a rifle and go to the woods, means we can honor the hard-wired impulse of many boys, while fostering deeper development of the natural urges to provide and protect.
+Embracing a “true hunting” ethic — even if we never pick up a rifle and go to the woods, means we can honor the hard-wired impulses of many boys — while fostering deeper development of their natural urges to provide and protect.

 · Safety – following rules, respecting adults, learning to operate and handle dangerous weapons with care

 · Honor – honoring the animals, the land, the wisdom of elders

 · Respect – of self, of others, of animals, of land

 · Challenge – pushing self physically, emotionally, spiritually

 · Teaching & Learning – listening and applying knowledge hands-on

 Hunting is a legacy that John wants his sons to have.
 He wants them to “experience what the natural world has to teach.”
 He hopes his children will carry on what he has taught them and that they will teach the “same or better” to their children.